-due, in part, to the inclusion of convertibles.
-The portfolio's defensive characteristic is evident in the chart.
-The excess returns tend to be highest when the index is experiencing negative or single digit returns and decreases as the market returns grow stronger.
+Not surprisingly, the period that saw the most excess returns was from the second quarter of 1999 through the first quarter of 2004.
+During this period, equity markets saw steep declines while the portfolio had mildly positive returns due, in part, to the inclusion of convertibles.
+The portfolio's excess returns tend to be highest when the index is experiencing negative or single-digit returns and decreases as the market returns grow stronger.

 Risk.
 The portfolio's volatility, as measured by the standard deviation of returns, is about three percentage points less on an annualized basis, since inception, then its benchmark.
-The Global Opportunities strategy has seen annual volatility of 13.6%, while the annual volatility of the MSCI World Index (USD) is 16.5%.
+The Global Opportunities strategy has seen annual volatility of 13.1%, while the annual volatility of the MSCI ACWI Index is 16.5%.

-Another risk metric, upside/downside semivariance, is particularly valuable for understanding the type of volatility experienced by the portfolio and the index.
-Risk is generally thought of in negative terms but not all risk is undesirable.
-If the risk is asymmetric, with more expected upside volatility than downside, then the probability of a positive return outcome is increased.
-The upside/downside semivariance looks at risk in this framework, and is more consistent with how the Global Opportunities strategy is managed.
-As Figure 5 illustrates, since inception, upside semivariance has been similar to the benchmark, 10.0% versus 11.7%, respectively.
-The downside semivariance of the portfolio has been notably less, with 6.2% for the strategy versus 11.4% for the index.
+Another risk metric, upside/downside semi-variance, is particularly valuable for understanding the type of volatility experienced by the portfolio and the index.
+Risk is generally thought of in negative terms, but not all risk is undesirable.
+If the risk is asymmetric, with more expected upside volatility than downside, then the probability of a